File SMDialog.mys

 Dialog.UserTableFunctions and variables in MyrScript's Dialog.UserTable

-GridGrid component, a flexible "table" with customizable events and draw for each column.
+GridGrid component, a flexible 2D "table" with customizable events and draw for each column.

 GridColumnColumn definition for Grid.

-PanelSMDialog panel: group of Buttons and DialogItemstr that move, show and hide together.
+PanelSMDialog panel: group of Components and DialogItemstr that move, show and hide together.

 SliderSlider: a component to pick a value between a min and a max, that accept keyboard and mouse wheel inputs.